-Group results in 2015 showed increases in revenues, EBITDA and profit before tax above the levels achieved in 2014.
-This was based on continued improvements in the performance at Grand Harbour Marina ("GHM"), and with the support of our joint venture partner, IC Holdings, improved performance at IC Cesme Marina ("IC Cesme").
-A combined profit before tax of 0.53 million for the two businesses was achieved in 2015 compared to 0.34 million in 2014.
+Group results in 2016 showed increases in revenues, EBITDA and profit before tax above the levels achieved in 2015.
+This was based on continued improvements in the performance at Grand Harbour Marina ("GHM"), and with the support of our joint venture partner, IC Holdings, improved performance at IC Cesme Marina Yatirim, Turizm ve Işletmeleri Anonim Şirketi ("IC Cesme").
+A combined profit before tax of €0.92 million for the two businesses was achieved in 2016, compared to €0.53 million in 2015.